feathersjs-ecosystem/feathers-blob/README.md

 where input `body` is an object with key `uri` pointing to [data URI](https://en.wikipedia.org/wiki/Data_URI_scheme) of the blob.

-Optionally, you can specify in the `body` the blob `key` which can be the file path where you want to store the file, otherwise it would default to `${hash(content)}.${extension(contentType)}`.
+Optionally, you can specify in the `body` the blob `id` which can be the file path where you want to store the file, otherwise it would default to `${hash(content)}.${extension(contentType)}`.